PublicDataWorks/instance_files_pm/README.md

-* Change the value of the **pd_address** from `Location: 966 Morningview Lane, GRENVILLE, WI 53540` to your police department’s address.
+* Change the value of the **pd_address** from `Location: 966 Morningview Lane, Grenville, WI 53540` to your police department’s address.
 * Change the value of the ci **launch_url** from `https://pm-ci.herokuapp.ex/` to the link of your heroku app in CI.
 * Change the value of the staging **launch_url** from `https://pm-staging.herokuapp.ex/` to the link of your heroku app in CI.